kodekage/seren-challenge/README.md

 - Copy the contents in `.env.sample` into a `.env` file and add the values accordingly
 - Run `npm install` to install the project dependencies
 - Run `npm start` to start the bot server

+### Bot Manifest

+In the root folder you'll find a `manifest.yml` file.
+This file contains the bot configurations